 In cases where the applicant college can access activities or services at a subsidised rate, the SCIF grant cannot be used to pay for the same activities at a higher ‘market’ rate.

-Unlike the grant itself, the college’s match funding can be used for capital expenditures and staff restructuring – provided that the applicant demonstrates the relevance of these expenditures to its proposed programme of quality improvement.
+Unlike the grant itself, the college’s match funding can be used for capital expenditures and staff restructuring – as long as the applicant demonstrates the relevance of these expenditures to its proposed programme of quality improvement.

 Deputies and advisers who work as contractors for the FE Commissioner are not eligible to receive funds that come from a SCIF grant.